Evo-F/arania-world/events/5c/5c161_verny_conflict.md

 The war ended with the signing and ratification of the Barristow Accords, signed at the Steward's Hall in [[Barristow]] by both the Steward of Cretias and the King of Ch'ingua.
 Members of the Council of Lampris helped to broker the agreement and were in attendance at its signing.
 The Barristow Accords were extensive, but its major points are detailed below:
 - Verny, and its surrounding towns, would be returned to Cretian sovereignty (by the end of the war, the region was under the control of Ch'inguan forces).
 - Both Cretias and Ch'ingua agreed to withdraw back to their own lands and entered a voluntary peace accord for a period of 30 years, to end amicably in the year 203 5C.
-- The town of Redmark, which had gained a reputation for lawlessness as a neutral border town, would be handed over fully to Ch'ingua.
+- The town of [[Redmark]], which had gained a reputation for lawlessness as a neutral border town, would be handed over fully to Ch'ingua.
-- The Ch'inguan government banned the import of Marisi Rum into its lands.
+- The Ch'inguan government banned the import of [[Maris#Marisi Rum|Marisi Rum]] into its lands.
-- The Verdant Isle would be turned over to Cretian sovereignty for the construction of New Vern as a subsidized home for those displaced from Verny.
+- The Verdant Isle would be turned over to Cretian sovereignty for the construction of [[New Vern]] as a subsidized home for those displaced from Verny.